cornell-dti/trends-in-web-dev-website/versioned_docs/version-2020fa/assignment5.md

 In App.tsx, initialize a state variable that contains the search query.
 Also, create an input field that interacts with this state variable.

 Create a state variable that contains Sam's friends list.
+For simplicity, you can assume friends are just their name with type `string`.
 Make another input field and a button associated with it to add a name to Sam's list.
 Do not display the list in this component; we will be passing it down to child components.